ucberkeley/bce-documentation/install.md

 ### Running BCE on EC2 instances

-[UNDER CONSTRUCTION - we don't currently have the BCE Spring 2015 VM available for EC2 but hope to do shortly.
-In the meantime you can test things out using one of our older beta version (BCE-0.1.7) AMIs as described here.]
+NEWS: The BCE-spring-2015 image (AMI) for Amazon's EC2 is now available.

   - Go to the EC2 dashboard by logging onto AWS at the [AWS management console](https://console.aws.amazon.com/?nc2=h_m_mc), select **EC2**, and choose the us-west-1 (N. California) or us-west-2 (Oregon) region, as that is where we have posted the BCE AMI.
 (You’ll need to have an AWS account set up.)
-  - On the **AMIs** tab, search for and select the most recent BCE AMI amongst public images (currently ami-2d9a8b68 in us-west-1, and ami-1feabf2f in us-west-2).
+  - On the **AMIs** tab, search for and select "BCE-spring-2015" amongst public images (the image IDs are ami-958e6bd1 in us-west-1, and ami-cdf5d3fd in us-west-2).
   - Launch an instance
-  - Follow the instructions given in the **Connect** button to SSH to the instance
+  - Follow the instructions given in the **Connect** button to SSH to the instance.
+From the command line, this will look `ssh -i ~/.ssh/your_ssh_key ubuntu@52.140.43.42` where the IP address after the '@' will be given in the instructions.
   - If you want to connect to the instance as the *oski* user, you can deposit your public SSH key in the .ssh folder of the *oski* user.
+The [*modify-for-aws.sh*](downloads.html) script will set this up so you can just ssh to `oski@52.140.43.42`.
 Alternatively you can do ````sudo su - oski```` from UNIX shell prompt after logging into the instance.

-Eventually we hope to post tips on creating an EC2 virtual cluster with multiple connected nodes, either using StarCluster or the Python boto package.
+Soon we hope to post tips on creating an EC2 virtual cluster with multiple connected nodes, either using StarCluster or the Python boto package.

 ### Download older versions of BCE